udevbe/westfield/README.md

 # Westfield

 A Javascript compatible Wayland protocol generator.
+Generates javascript RPC stubs based on a wayland xml.
+The generated code is compatible for both Node.js and browser.

+While the Wayland protocol has the notion of client and server, Westfield makes no assumptions whether the browser is the client or the server, as such a browser can functin as a Wayland server.

 ## client-scanner
 `npm install westfield-scanner-client --save-dev`